Classes and Class Descriptions

 Postponement of Race

 A race may be stopped and/or postponed by the race director in case of severe injury to a rider.
-Racers failing to heed the instruction of medical personal attending to an injured rider will be disqualified!
+Racers failing to heed the instruction of medical personnel attending to an injured rider will be disqualified!

 Weather Delay